Tracking cash investments using SharesightContent also available for tax entities or on our global site.

-Go to the portfolio you wish to add the cash or fixed interest item to and select ‘add holding’ as shown below in the screenshot.
+On the portfolio you wish to add the cash or fixed interest item to, select ‘add holding’.
 Ensure you select ‘OTHER’ for Markets and tick the ‘Add New?’ field.

 The steps to fill out the ‘add new holding’ information are described below.